 In our policy experiments we substitute the personal income tax of 1999 described in table 1 by a flat tax schedule in which a unique constant marginal tax applies to all personal income levels over a certain threshold.
 Therefore, we replace the seven brackets of the current code by a much simpler two-bracket system.
-We will concentrate in revenue neutral tax reforms: that is to say, the proposed tax schedules will be constrained to raise the same revenues for the government as the benchmark tax code.
+We will concentrate on revenue neutral tax reforms: that is to say, the proposed tax schedules will be constrained to raise the same revenues for the government as the benchmark tax code.
 Therefore, for a given tax deduction we have to solve for the tax rate that in a steady state equilibrium yields the same amount of tax revenue as the benchmark economy with the current tax code.
 Note that this leaves us with one free parameter, the fixed deduction.
 There is a continuum of combinations of fixed deduction and marginal tax that yield the same aggregate tax revenue.
+We choose to compute the new steady state equilibrium for eleven cases: the fixed dispersion of wages and hours have been calibrated and the dispersion of labor earnings obtains since we have also calibrated the correlation between hours and wages.
+Therefore, the interest of table 3 resides in the different points of the Lorenz curves, which have not been targeted at all.

-We choose to compute the new steady state equilibrium for eleven cases: the fixed deduction is set as a percentage of average household income in the benchmark case and we pick values from 0% to 50%, in 5% steps.
+deduction is set as a percentage of average household income in the benchmark case and we pick values from 0% to 50%, in 5% steps.
 Then, we compute the flat tax that generates the same income tax proceeds in the new steady state equilibrium for each possible fixed deduction.
-Exemption levels and their corresponding tax rates are shown in figure 1.
+Exemption levels and their corresponding tax rates are shown in figure 1.27